 - The Merchant has to check regularly if news from the Service Provider have been received.
 Emails may contain links that refer to further information on the website of the Service Provider.

 - If interferences occur, the Merchant shall immediately report them to the Service Provider during normal business hours (Mon-Fri 9-17 clock).
+The Merchant is obliged to participate to a reasonable extent in the fault analysis.
+If the Merchant does not fulfill his obligations to cooperate or not completely, the resulting extended downtime in connection availability and response times in favor of the service provider will be taken into account.
 If the Merchant is responsible for the interference, the costs incurred through the fault clearance must be paid by him.

 - The Merchant can retrace and analyze all transactions, revenues and shares in a detailed real-time statistic on a web-interface made available by the Service Provider (ControlCenter).
 In this context, the Merchant is informed that this statistic represents only a forecast of revenue.

-- The Merchant has to claim any errors within four weeks after receiving the billing to the Service Provider in writing or text form (letter, fax, e-mail).
+- The Merchant will receive a monthly billing showing all transactions and all payment services.
+The Merchant has to claim any errors within four weeks after receiving the billing to the Service Provider in writing or text form (letter, fax, e-mail).
 Thereafter, the billing shall be deemed approved.

 - All payouts to the Merchant shall be effective under the condition that the corresponding revenue is previously received.
 In this context, the right to refuse payouts until the payment has been received shall exist.